karlitos998/bloob.io-rottenapples/nl-NL/README.md

-# English
+# Nederlands (Dutch)
-This folder is for English card sets only.
+This folder is for Dutch card sets only.